San Francisco

 On New Year's Eve I was at a murder mystery party in Brooklyn.
 On January 1st I was in an Uber on my way to SFO.

-Picture a gorgeous San Francisco Victorian.
-Big bay windows, high ceilings, light everywhere.
-A communal table where on any given Tuesday you'd find someone training a model, someone whiteboarding a difficult problem, someone soldering a PCB.
+It ended up being a great decision.
+Picture a gorgeous San Francisco Victorian with big bay windows, high ceilings, and light everywhere.
+A communal table where on any given Tuesday you'd find someone training a model, someone whiteboarding a difficult problem, someone putting together a new robotic prototype.

-Snapshot of my SF year: Pickleball on lunch breaks.
-Working out of a new co-working space every day.
-Weekends at hackathons, either competing or coworking with vibes.
-I worked out of the offices of the teams building my favorite products, like Replicate in the Mission — lunch on Wednesdays for devs to come hang out.
+Snapshot of my SF year: Pickleball on lunch breaks, working out of a new co-working space every day, weekends at hackathons, either competing or co-working with vibes.
+I worked out of the offices of the teams building my favorite products, like Replicate in the Mission, which hosted lunch on Wednesdays for devs to come hang out.

 Running Events

-Here's a hack for running events in San Francisco, if you ever need one.
+Here's a hack for running events in San Francisco.

-Step 1: co-run an event with your hacker house.
+Step 1: Co-run an event with your hacker house.
 About 1,500 people get added to your personal Luma list.
-Step 2: join a coworking space where members can book rooms automatically through the Luma plugin.
-Step 3: run events.
-Your invite list is growing and you have free space.

 Highlight Reel

-AI Build Jam at The Commons — startup ideas and field problems, testable prototypes by end of day.
-Run simultaneously in SF and Montreal.
+The year started with AI Build Jam at The Commons.
+People showed up with startup ideas, developed hypotheses, and created testable prototypes by end of day.
+It was run simultaneously in SF and Montreal.

 Rachel and I dropped into Montreal remotely for the team pic

 The Solid hackathon was the first time anyone had placed an Ikea catering order at the SF Ikea.
-We carted trays across the street, ran health challenges in the raffle (one ticket for a sit-to-stand with no hands, two for submitting on time), and followed it up with a ProductHunt launch party on the top floor — cereal bar, live demos.
+We carted trays across the street, ran health challenges in the raffle (one ticket for a sit-to-stand with no hands, two for submitting on time), and followed it up with a ProductHunt launch party on the rooftop with a cereal bar, live demos.

 Solid "Vibe Labs" volunteers (or, friends from Boston)